bastibe/python-soundfile/README.rst

 Installation
 ------------

-PySoundFile depends on the Python packages CFFI and Numpy, and the system library libsndfile.
+PySoundFile depends on the Python packages CFFI and NumPy, and the system library libsndfile.

 To install the Python dependencies, I recommend using the `Anaconda
-<http://continuum.io/downloads#34>`__ Distribution of Python.
-This
+<http://continuum.io/downloads>`__ distribution of Python 3.
+This will
-will come with all dependencies pre-installed.
-To install them manually, you can use the ``conda`` package manager, which will install all dependencies using ``conda install cffi numpy`` (conda is also available independently of Anaconda with ``pip install conda;
+come with all dependencies pre-installed.
+To install the dependencies manually, you can use the ``conda`` package manager, which will install all dependencies using ``conda install cffi numpy`` (conda is also available independently of Anaconda with ``pip install conda;
 conda init``).

-With CFFI and Numpy installed, you can use ``pip install pysoundfile`` to download and install the latest version of PySoundFile.
+With CFFI and NumPy installed, you can use ``pip install pysoundfile`` to download and install the latest release of PySoundFile.
 On Windows and OS X, this will also install the library libsndfile.
-On Linux, you need to install libsndfile using your distribution's package manager, for example ``sudo apt-get install libsndfile``.
+On Linux, you need to install libsndfile using your distribution's package manager, for example ``sudo apt-get install libsndfile1``.

 Read/Write Functions
 --------------------